Rick Sanders (wrestler): U.S. Team and Olympics

 As early as his freshman year in college, in 1965, Sanders won his first of five national freestyle championships and made the U.S. World Team.
 In 1966 he placed third in the World Championships, in 1967 he placed second in the World, and won the Pan American Games.
 In 1968, Sanders won an Olympic silver medal.
-A year later, at 114.5 pounds, Sanders became the first American ever to win a World Championship.
+A year later in 1969, at 114.5 pounds, Sanders won a World Championship, alongside another American who won a World Championship that same year, Fred Fozzard.
 He returned to the Olympics in 1972 and captured another silver medal.
 Of the eleven bouts he won in two Olympics, nine came by fall.

 Death

 Following the Olympic Games in Munich, Sanders began touring Europe.
-While hitch-hiking to Greece, he was killed in an automobile accident on October 18, 1972 in Skopje, Yugoslavia when the Land Rover he was riding in crashed head-on into a bus.
-He is buried in Forrester Cemetery, Eagle Creek, Oregon.
+While hitch-hiking to Greece, he was killed in an automobile accident on October 18, 1972, in Skopje, Yugoslavia when the Land Rover he was riding in crashed head-on into a bus.

+Sanders is buried in Forrester Cemetery in Eagle Creek, Oregon.